ccmpbll/ccmpbll.github.io/tools-and-tech/home-lab.md

 - [cloudflare-speedtest-mqtt](https://github.com/ccmpbll/cloudflare-speedtest-mqtt)

 ## Automation
 I don't have a ton of things to automate, but sometimes you just want a project to learn how things work.
-I've been using a lot of Ansible and Jenkins to automate Docker container deployments, Linux configuration, and updates.
+I've been using a lot of Ansible and Jenkins to automate Docker container deployments, Linux configuration, and updates, but nothing groundbreaking.
 I need to write a small article on how I use this.

 ## File Syncronization
 [Syncthing](https://docs.syncthing.net/) - This will be getting its own write up under the projects section.